 5.B.2 The Eukaryotic Cytochrome b561 (Cytb561) Family

-Cytochromes b561 are a family of transmembrane proteins found in many eukaryotic cells.
+Cytochromes b561 are a family of transmembrane proteins found in many eukaryotic cells (animals and plants).
 Three evolutionarily related mammalian cytochromes b561 , are the chromaffin granule cytochrome b, duodenal cytochrome b, and lysosomal cytochrome b (Lane and Lawen, 2009; Oakhill et al., 2008; Su et al., 2006; Su and Asard, 2006; Zhang et al., 2006).
-They contain two haem b prosthetic groups per molecule coordinated with four His residues from four different transmembrane alpha-helices.
+They contain two haem b prosthetic groups per molecule coordinated with four His residues from four different transmembrane alpha-helices, each on opposite sides of the membrane.
 Cytochromes b561, residing in chromaffin vesicles, are known to have a role for a neuroendocrine-specific transmembrane electron transfer from extravesicular ascorbate to an intravesicular monodehydroascorbate radical to regenerate ascorbate.
 Some members of the family lack the sequence for putative ascorbate-binding and exhibit a transmembrane ferrireductase activity.
 Nakanishi et al. (2007) proposed that cytochrome b561 has a specific function facilitating the concerted proton/electron transfer from ascorbate by exploiting a cycle of deprotonated and protonated states of the N(delta1) atom of the axial His residue at the extravesicular haem center, as an initial step of transmembrane electron transfer.
 This mechanism utilizes the well-known electrochemistry of ascorbate for biological transmembrane electron transfer and might be operative for other type of electron transfer reactions from organic reductants (Nakanishi et al., 2007).

 Bovine cytochrome b561 is a 6 TMS protein present in secretory vesicles (i.e., adrenal chromaffin granules) which contain catecholamines and amidated peptides.
 It supplies electrons from cytoplasmic L-ascorbate to intravesicular enzymes such as dopamine β-hydroxylase and α-peptide amidase (Perin et al., 1988).
 It has about 250 aas, with 6 TMSs and binds two hemes noncovalently, one on the cytoplasmic side of the membrane and one on the external side of the membrane, and each bound to two histidyl residues (Bashtovyy et al., 2003).
 A homologue of Cytb561 is the duodenyl ferrireductase cytochrome b (Dcytb) which is about 220 aas in length (McKie et al., 2001).
 This latter enzyme is present in the intestinal mucosa where it takes electrons from cytoplasmic L-ascorbate and transfers them to two Fe3+ yielding two Fe2+.
 Fe2+ is taken up into the intestinal mucosa cell via an Fe2+ NRAMP2 transporter (TC #2.A.55.2.1).
 This ferrireductase may also reduce Cu2+ to Cu+ (Kaplan, 2002).
 Another homologue is the tumor suppressor, the 601F6 protein or the Tsp10 pending protein which is 222 aas in length.
 All members of the family probably have 6 TMSs.
 Three-dimensional structural predictions have been published, and a transmembrane electron transport pathway has been proposed (Bashtovyy et al., 2003).